What has the Innovation Fund supported?

 Round 13 (2016): Theme - Safe Abortion

 - Increasing access to safe abortion with medicine in six countries in Latin America: Understanding the barriers to registration (New and Underused Reproductive Health Caucus).
 The Latin American Consortium Against Unsafe Abortion (CLACAI) documented cases of successful and failed registrations of misoprostol and mifepristone in six Latin American countries – Argentina, Brazil, Bolivia, Colombia, Peru, Uruguay.
 It concluded that professional health association support and prior registration for obstetric use are critical factors in securing national regulatory approval of misoprostol and mifepristone for medical abortion.
 Supportive advocacy by civil society was also seen to be a strong enabling factor.
 In addition, this research looked at dosage and side effects; points of distribution and ease of access; development of standards and guidelines for treatment of incomplete abortion and post-abortion care; and enabling factors for registration for obstetric use.
 The findings were presented at a seminar attended by Peru’s former Deputy Ombudsman for Women’s Rights and former Vice Minister of Public Health.
+This grant made possible by funding from The Norwegian Agency for Development Cooperation (Norad).

 - Dissemination, information-sharing, training and awareness-raising of the potential for a simplified medical abortion strategy with multi-level pregnancy test (MLPT) follow-up in Kazakhstan (New and Underused Reproductive Health Caucus).
 In Kazakhstan, Gynuity Health Projects increased awareness of the dBest MLPT that allows women to monitor the successful completion of early medical abortion without having to return to a health care facility.
 The dBest MLPT provides rapid results and can detect pregnancy much earlier than regular pregnancy tests.
 Despite its recent registration in-country, providers and women were not aware of its use for medical abortion care.
+This grant made possible by funding from The Norwegian Agency for Development Cooperation (Norad).

 - Mobile Supply Management Tools for Abortion Commodities (New and Underused Reproductive Health Caucus).
 In Nigeria, Ipas piloted a new mHealth app in the Federal Capital Territory and Ogun States to help health care providers estimate more accurately and efficiently their facility's average monthly consumption of MVA and medical abortion (MA) supplies and to determine minimum and maximum inventory levels.
 Benefits of the calculators included faster and more accurate estimation of needed commodities, the ability to project supply needs up to three months, more efficient and effective resource management and stocktaking, and prevention of both MVA and MA commodity stockouts.
+This grant made possible by funding from The Norwegian Agency for Development Cooperation (Norad).

 - Ensuring Accessibility to Safe Abortion Supplies: a landscaping analysis (New and Underused Reproductive Health Caucus).
 The Population Council conducted a landscaping exercise of the challenges and opportunities for procuring safe-abortion supplies.
 Their analysis addressed bottlenecks throughout the supply chain— from product procurement, registration, and distribution to product use and demand generation.
 The Population Council also offers a series of recommendations for expanding access to safe-abortion supplies.
 They include: increase the number of WHO–prequalified or stringent regulatory authority– approved abortion supplies registered; improve understanding of the regulatory environment to accelerate product registration; strengthen provider and user guidelines for use of safe-abortion supplies in poor-resource settings; strengthen country-level inventory and forecasting mechanisms; address abortion-related stigma along the supply chain; add safe-abortion products to national essential medicines lists; review price, ability to pay, perceived value, and effective strategies for price reductions; and create a demand for safe-abortion products among consumers.
+This grant made possible by funding from The Norwegian Agency for Development Cooperation (Norad).

 Round 14 (2016): Theme - Youth

 - E-health to foster adolescents’ agency and access to sexual and reproductive services and supplies (ForoLAC).
 In Argentina, Centro de Estudios de Estado y Sociedad (CEDES) developed and launched a web application, #Donde, that provides georeferenced information for young people on over 12,600 RH and contraceptive distribution outlets such as, condom delivery points, HIV testing centers, advice on STIs, vaccine centers, and quality counselling on contraception and safe abortion.
 The #Donde web app answers frequently asked questions on contraceptives and features crowdsourced reviews on the quality of RH services rendered.
+This grant made possible by funding from The David and Lucile Packard Foundation.

 - Pharmacy Assistant Mentorship Program & Youth-friendly Pharmacy Services (Systems Strengthening Working Group).
 In Malawi, VillageReach tackled key barriers to youth access to RH supplies: contraceptive stockouts, provider attitudes, and clinical standards and procedures.
 Pharmacy assistants, trained as mentors, coached local health facility staff to improve commodity availability and support good supply chain practices.
 The work has leveraged $6 million in new funding from USAID to expand the project’s scope and impact.